 When tabulating output data for ECL type models, the voltage points must span the range of Vcc to Vcc - 2.2 V. This range applies to both the [Pullup] and [Pulldown] tables.
 Note that this range applies ONLY when characterizing an ECL output.

 These voltage ranges must be spanned by the IBIS data.
 Data derived from lab measurements may not be able to span these ranges as such and so may need to be extrapolated to cover the full range.
-This data must not be left for the simulator to provide.
+This data must not be left for the EDA tool to provide.

 3) Ramp Rates: